Compound Miter Saw vs Table Saw – A Definitive Comparison

 What is a compound miter saw?

 A compound miter saw is a type of miter saw that offers both the single and dual bevel options.
 This makes it more agile in cutting different angles.

-As such, the compound miter saw can make all basic kind of cuts that a miter saw is capable of: miter, crosscut, bevel cut, and a compound cut.
+As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and a compound cut.

-This kind of miter saw is difficult to operate, therefore, it is not ideal for novice hobbyist.
+This kind of miter saw is difficult to operate, therefore, it is not ideal for novice hobbyists.
 Also, it is expensive compared to the basic miter saw.

 Conversely, the results are worth the bucks and effort.
 We recommend it for professional artistic cuts.